freenas/freenas-docs/userguide/tn_initial.rst

    :ref:`out-of-band management instructions <Discover Out-of-Band Management IP Address>`.

-Press :kbd:`F2` at the splash screen while the %brand% Storage Array is booting to access the system BIOS.
+Press :kbd:`Delete` at the splash screen while the %brand% Storage Array is booting to access the system BIOS.
 This opens the menu shown in :numref:`Figure %s <appliance34>`.